DuinoPilot/Sanguino/README.md

 This is a Sanguino third-party hardware add-on for the Arduino IDE.

-To use it, simply create a folder named hardware inside your sketchbook directory and then create another folder inside that folder called avr.
-Now move the sanguino directory inside that folder.
+To use it, simply create a folder named hardware inside your sketchbook directory and then move the sanguino directory inside that folder.
 The structure would look like this:

 /hardware/sanguino/avr/etc.